Awards

 Recognizing Excellence in Resilience Research

-At IARCS, we honor outstanding achievements in resilience research and practice through prestigious awards.
-These recognitions celebrate individuals and research that contribute significantly to the advancement of resilient cities and structures, including:
+At IARCS, we celebrate outstanding achievements that advance the science and practice of resilience.
+Our prestigious awards honor individuals and research initiatives that have made significant contributions to the development of resilient cities, structures, and systems.

 Bruneau Medal